Anna Marcet Haldeman: Life and career

 In 1916 she married activist and publisher Emanuel Julius.
 At her aunt Jane's suggestion, both partners adopted the surname Haldeman-Julius.
 They wrote both separately and together, their most well-known collaboration being the 1921 novel Dust.
 "She travelled to the Soviet Union in 1931-1932 to report on the status of the Russian Revolution for The American Freeman. […] In the 1930s she did numerous articles and short stories with John W. Gunn, a writer for the Haldeman-Julius press."
 In 1932 she was a delegate to the National Convention of the Socialist Party of America and that same year Emanuel ran for Senate on the Socialist Party ticket.

-Marcet and Emanuel had two children, Alice (1917–1991) and Henry (1919–1990) and adopted a third, Josephine (b.
+Marcet and Emanuel had two children, Alice (1917–1991) and Henry (1919–1990), and adopted a third, Josephine (b.
 1910).
 "In 1933 the couple legally was separated but continued to live in the same house", though she "spent a lot of her time at the [Addams] family farm in Cedarville."

-Marcet died of cancer in Girard in 1941 and is buried in Cedarville, Illinois.
-Her epitaph is a paraphrase of the one W. K. Clifford wrote for himself: "I was not, and was conceived.
-I loved, and did a little work.
-I am not, and am content."
+Marcet died of cancer in Girard in 1941.
 Her papers are held at Kansas State University Libraries, Bryn Mawr, Pittsburg State University, the University of Illinois at Chicago and Indiana University.